javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

 So, to avoid misunderstandings, any "non-simple" request -- that couldn't be done in the old times, the browser does not make such requests right away.
 Before it sends a preliminary, so-called "preflight" request, asking for permission.

-A preflight request uses method `OPTIONS` and has no body.
+A preflight request uses method `OPTIONS`, no body and two headers:

-- `Access-Control-Request-Method` header has the requested method.
+- `Access-Control-Request-Method` header has the method of a non-simple request.
 - `Access-Control-Request-Headers` header provides a comma-separated list of non-simple HTTP-headers.

-If the server agrees to serve the requests, then it should respond with status 200, without body.
+If the server agrees to serve the requests, then it should respond with empty body, status 200 and headers:

-- The response header `Access-Control-Allow-Methods` must have the allowed method.
+- `Access-Control-Allow-Methods` must have the allowed method.
-- The response header `Access-Control-Allow-Headers` must have a list of allowed headers.
+- `Access-Control-Allow-Headers` must have a list of allowed headers.
 - Additionally, the header `Access-Control-Max-Age` may specify a number of seconds to cache the permissions.
 So the browser won't have to send a preflight for subsequent requests that satisfy given permissions.

 ![](xhr-preflight.svg)